nmacadam/Gateways/README.md

   // You can also override the LoadScene method to implement
   // your own scene-loading solution

-}
+  // You can also use the static Gate.OnGateUnresolved callback
+  // to define what should happen when there isn't a gate }
 ```
 Add the `MyGate` component to the doorways in your scenes, then open both scenes at once.
 Drag and drop the `Gate` components to their respective output `Gate`s.
 Don't worry–The references being displayed are actually serialized unique identifiers!
 They will persist after you close the scenes, and are how Gateways will resolve connections between scenes.